techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-4-notes.md

 ---

 ## Assessment
-- Can pupils explain what a variable is?
+- Can participants explain what a variable is?
 - Can they describe what a threshold does?
 - Did they use both light and temperature in their monitor?